 · Controlling and possessive behavior.

-· Fear of commitment.
+· Fear of commitment or fear of intimacy.

 · They move on to partners quickly.